GoogleCloudPlatform/click-to-deploy/k8s/cassandra/README.md

 ## About Google Click to Deploy

-Popular open source software stacks on Kubernetes packaged by Google and made available in Google Cloud Marketplace.
+Popular open stacks on Kubernetes packaged by Google.

 # Installation